What You Need to Know About LPR Status

 - ISSO reviews Forms and documentation for accuracy and completeness.

-- Department mails Form I-140 to USCIS with a check for $700 payable to U.S. Department of Homeland Security (premium processing fee is $2500 extra on a separate check).
+- Department mails Form I-140 to USCIS with a check for $700 payable to U.S. Department of Homeland Security (optional premium processing fee is $2500 extra on a separate check).

 Allow 4–6 months for approval under regular processing,